Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 In short, (heck) yes!

-Having lived on and off as a nomad in Mexico for 3+ years, including a couple of months as a digital nomad in Oaxaca City, I’m going to tell and show you all the many reasons why you should pay Oaxaca City (and the state of Oaxaca in general) a visit.
+Having lived on and off as a nomad in Mexico for over 3 years, including a couple of months as a digital nomad in Oaxaca City, I’m going to tell and show you all the many reasons why you should pay Oaxaca City (and the state of Oaxaca in general) a visit.

 By the end of this post, you’re going to be hitting “Purchase” on those flight deals—promise!

-Read more below to discover Oaxaca and what makes this diverse state in Mexico such a must-visit.
+Here’s your ultimate guide on discovering Oaxaca and what makes this diverse state in Mexico such a must-visit.

 10 Reasons to Visit Oaxaca, Mexico